 Can a child who is in a program for gifted students volunteer to attend an alternative school or program of choice?

 Yes.
 A district may even have an alternative program of choice that is designed to offer innovative or theme-based instruction that allows for accelerated, project-based learning that might be of particular interest to gifted learners.
-Districts must be careful, however to honor the intent of EC Section 58504, which stipulates that previous classroom performance may not be used as a criterion for limiting a student's opportunity to attend an alternative school or program of choice.
+Districts must be careful, however, to honor the intent of California Education Code Section 58504, which stipulates that previous classroom performance may not be used as a criterion for limiting a student's opportunity to attend an alternative school or program of choice.

 Are continuation schools considered to be alternative schools of choice?

 Not under California Education Code sections 58500–58512.
 For a continuation school to be established as an alternative school of choice, students and teachers must be selected on a volunteer basis and the school must meet the other criteria for an alternative school of choice.
 However, many continuation schools have developed their own programs for students who want more flexibility, have part-time jobs, wish to accelerate their learning for early graduation, or want help in academic areas in which they are struggling.